gaussindustries/guvnuh-rs/README.md

 - **Role:** The "Operator Console."
 - **Tabbed Layout:** Control, Calibration, and Trials, each a focused panel.
-- **Run Configurator:** Select a `RunMode`, set target RPM, ramp/hold timings, PID gains (with hover tooltips explaining each term), and a max-duty safety clamp — or apply a named **preset** with one click.
-The full `RunConfig` is sent as a prelude before the run begins.
+- **Mode-Driven Control Console:** One console where the selected **mode** (Manual / OpenLoop / ClosedLoop / Profile / Calibrate) is the *setpoint source* — the panel swaps only the setpoint-editor region while the status bar, PID gains, max-duty clamp, and run controls stay constant.
+PID gains carry hover tooltips explaining each term; a named **preset** can be applied with one click.
+The full `RunConfig` is sent as a prelude before the run.
+- **Setpoint-Profile Editor:** In Profile mode, a custom draggable SVG chart defines a speed trajectory as sparse `(t, target)` breakpoints with per- segment interpolation (linear ramp or step hold) and an end behavior (hold / stop / loop).
+The profile — not ramp/hold timings — owns the run's timing.
+  A bidirectional breakpoint table edits the same points.
+When a profile runs, the chart switches to a **commanded-vs-actual overlay**: the planned trajectory (dashed) over the live actual RPM (solid), elapsed-time aligned, so the PID's tracking of the curve is visible in real time.
+- **Profile Library:** Named profiles are saved to SurrealDB (upsert-by-name) and loaded back into the editor from an inline picker, with a confirm dialog guarding unsaved edits.
+The library stores the real breakpoints; the fixed- size array padding is a firmware-wire concern only.
-- **Trial Control:** Start sends `Configure` then `Start`; Stop ramps down gracefully; a dedicated Calibrate button runs the calibration preset; an always-available **E-Stop** kills the motor immediately.
+- **Trial Control:** Start sends `Configure` then `Start` (or pushes the profile then starts a closed-loop trial); Stop ramps down gracefully; a dedicated Calibrate mode runs the calibration routine; an always-available **E-Stop** kills the motor immediately.
 When the hardware is in `FAULT`/`ESTOP`, a **Clear Faults** button (state-gated on the live STM32 state) sends `ClearFaults` to return to `IDLE` before another run.
 - **Live Control:** In Manual mode, a duty slider streams real-time `LiveAdjust(Duty)` commands to the motor while it runs.
+- **Custom Chart Primitives:** All charting is done by two reusable in-house SVG components (no external charting library) — `LineChart` (multi-series, dual y-axis) and `ScatterChart` (markers + error bars + fit overlay).
+Both are **viewport-driven**: scroll to zoom (shift = X-only, ctrl = Y-only), drag to pan, double-click to reset, with an auto-follow mode that tracks live data until the operator interacts.
+A shared `ChartControls` widget provides zoom/fit buttons for any chart.
-- **Calibration Panel:** Shows the latest fit with a validity banner, the fit statistics (`k`, intercept, max RPM, r²), the sampled points table, and a Plotly scatter of the points with per-point standard-deviation error bars and the fitted line superimposed.
+- **Calibration Panel:** Shows the latest fit with a validity banner, the fit statistics (`k`, intercept, max RPM, r²), the sampled points table, and a `ScatterChart` of the points with per-point standard-deviation error bars and the fitted line superimposed.
 A history table tracks the coefficient and fit quality across runs to surface mechanical drift over time.
 - **State-Aware Trials:** The terminal reads the live STM32 state and closes a